 A bank will cash a savings bond worth more than $1,000 if you can be identified by someone who has an established account at the bank.
 The rules require that the person with the account has known you for an extended period of time; a casual, short-term acquaintance will not qualify.
 The bank is required to list the identifying bank customer on the bond including the person's address, how long he has known you and the type of relationship.

 Cash by Mail

 The U.S. Treasury will redeem savings bonds by mail, sending you a government check for the cash value of the bond.
 To use this method to cash a bond, you must first go to a bank -- any bank -- and have your identification verified on the bond by a bank officer.
 The mail alternative allows you to take a large value savings bond to a bank where you are not a customer, have your signature verified and receive payment by mail.
-The bank personnel will supply you with the U.S. Treasury address to mail the bond to, based on your mailing address.
+The mailing address you'll need to use to cash in your bonds is: Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214.

 Tim Plaehn has been writing financial, investment and trading articles and blogs since 2007.
 His work has appeared online at Seeking Alpha, Marketwatch.com and various other websites.
 Plaehn has a bachelor's degree in mathematics from the U.S. Air Force Academy.